ml-struct-bio/cryodrgn/README.md

     $ cryodrgn train_vae ... --multigpu # Run on all GPUs on the machine
     $ CUDA_VISIBLE_DEVICES=0,3 cryodrgn train_vae ... --multigpu # Run on GPU 0,3

+We recommend using `--multigpu` for large images, e.g. D=256.
+Note that GPU computation may not be the training bottleneck for smaller images (D=128).
+In this case, `--multigpu` may not speed up training (while taking up additional compute resources).

-When training is parallelized across multiple GPUs, the batch size (number of images trained in each mini-batch of SGD; default `-b 8`) will be automatically scaled by the number of available GPUs to better take advantage of parallelization.
-Depending on your compute resources, GPU utilization may be improved with `-b 16`.
-However, note that GPU parallelization, while leading to a faster wall-clock time per epoch, may require increasing the total number of epochs, since the training dynamics are affected (fewer model updates per epoch with larger `-b`).
+With `--multigpu`, the batch size is multiplied by the number of available GPUs to better utilize GPU resources.
+We note that GPU utilization may be further improved by increasing the batch size (e.g. `-b 16`), however, faster wall-clock time per epoch does not necessarily lead to faster *model training* since the training dynamics are affected (fewer model updates per epoch with larger `-b`), and using `--multigpu` may require increasing the total number of epochs.

-**Note:** We recommend using `--multigpu` for large images, e.g. D=256.
-GPU computation may not be the training bottleneck for smaller images (D=128).
-In this case, GPU parallelization may have a limited effect on the wall clock training time (while taking up additional compute resources).

-### Local pose refinement -- EXPERIMENTAL!
+### Local pose refinement -- *beta*

 Depending on the quality of the consensus reconstruction, image poses may contain errors.
-Image poses may be *locally* refined using the `--do-pose-sgd` flag.
-Please consult Ellen Zhong (zhonge@princeton.edu) for details.
+Image poses may be *locally* refined using the `--do-pose-sgd` flag, however, we recommend reaching out to the developers for recommended training settings.

 ## 6. Analysis of results

 Once the model has finished training, the output directory will contain a configuration file `config.yaml`, neural network weights `weights.pkl`, image poses (if performing pose sgd) `pose.pkl`, and the latent embeddings for each image `z.pkl`.
 The latent embeddings are provided in the same order as the input particles.
 To analyze these results, use the `cryodrgn analyze` command to visualize the latent space and generate structures. `cryodrgn analyze` will also provide a template jupyter notebook for further interactive visualization and analysis.

-NEW in version 1.0: There are two additional tools `cryodrgn analyze_landscape` and `cryodrgn analyze_landscape_full` for more comprehensive and auomated analyses of cryodrgn results.

 ### cryodrgn analyze

-    $ cryodrgn analyze -h
+<details><summary><code>$ cryodrgn analyze -h</code></summary>

 	usage: cryodrgn analyze [-h] [--device DEVICE] [-o OUTDIR] [--skip-vol] [--skip-umap] [--Apix APIX] [--flip] [--invert]
 	                        [-d DOWNSAMPLE] [--pc PC] [--ksample KSAMPLE]